-This year, provided the sky is clear, the brighter meteors will be visible but unfortunately the fainter ones will be more difficult to see.
-This is due to their light being washed out by a bright Moon sending a milky glow across the sky.
-However with patience many of the brighter meteors -- and if you are lucky bright firewballs -- can be seen.
+This year, provided the sky is clear, many of the meteors will be visible but fainter ones will be more difficult to see in the small hours after midnight.
+This is due to the light of the waning gibbous Moon sending a milky glow across the sky.
+However with patience many of the brighter meteors—and if you are lucky bright fireballs—can be seen.

 The Geminid meteor shower is one of the most enigmatic of the annual meteor showers because it is believed to originate from the debris trail of an asteroid (3200 Phaethon) rather than a comet like other meteor showers.
 Some believe that 3200 Phaethon was once a comet and is now the rocky core left behind after all the sublimation ceased.

 Radiant/ point of origin of the Geminids.
-Credit: VirtualAstro
+Image credit: VirtualAstro